Skip to content

 • -digest algorithm

-This specifies the digest algorithm which is used to hash the input data before signing or verifying it with the input key.
-This option could be omitted if the signature algorithm does not require one (for instance, EdDSA).
-If this option is omitted but the signature algorithm requires one, a default value will be used.
-For signature algorithms like RSA, DSA and ECDSA, SHA-256 will be the default digest algorithm.
-For SM2, it will be SM3.
-If this option is present, then the -rawin option must be also specified.
+This option can only be used with -sign and -verify.
+It specifies the digest algorithm that is used to hash the input data before signing or verifying it with the input key.
+This option could be omitted if the signature algorithm does not require preprocessing the input through a pluggable hash function before signing (for instance, EdDSA).
+If this option is omitted but the signature algorithm requires one and the -rawin option is given, a default value will be used (see -rawin for details).
+If this option is present, then the -rawin option is required.

 • -out filename